What are businesses really about? Some will say products, while others say profits. But you can’t have either without customers.

 Customer service is all the help and advice a company provides to customers buying or using its products or services.

 Although customer service is classified under customer experience, a single customer service interaction can influence an entire customer experience.
-Forbes found that 96% of customers will leave you for bad customer service.
-That’s nearly everyone!
+Data shows that 81% of customers will buy more if they have a positive experience with you customer service.

 Customer service certainly has a critical role in the customer journey, but it can be pinpointed to a specific department or individual.
 On the other hand, customer engagement involves actively building, nurturing, and managing customer relationships.
 It helps retain a customer and makes them return to your brand.

 Customer Success vs. Customer Engagement